 For more app compatibility information, visit this help article.

 Yes, students can add bookmarks in any eBook or audiobook.
-If you’re using OverDrive Read or OverDrive Listen (our browser-based reader and player), you’ll also be able to add annotations to borrowed eBooks and audiobooks.
+If you’re using OverDrive Read or OverDrive Listen (our browser-based reader and player), you’ll also be able to add annotations to borrowed titles.

 Printing and copy/paste are permissions that are set by the publisher.
 These permissions vary by title.